edgio-docs/edgio-docs/guides/connectors.md

 export default async function init() {
   new DeploymentBuilder(process.cwd())
     // Copy files from the default-app directory within the connector package.
-    // These typically include the routes.js file and xdn.config.js.
+    // These typically include the routes.js file and {{ CONFIG_FILE }}.
 Typescript alternatives are often provided.
     .addDefaultAppResources(join(__dirname, 'default-app'))

     // Adds xdn:* scripts to package.json